Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 Why is lot tracking important?

-Batches are production units that were produced under the same conditions.
-They are therefore identical, but can differ in quality despite having the same material and raw materials.
-This is why lot tracking plays an essential role in ensuring the safety of product quality.
-If a defect is detected in one product, there is a high probability that it is also present in the other batch units.
+A lot is a production unit manufactured under the same conditions.
+While they are identical in origin, lots can still differ in quality despite using the same materials and raw substances.
+This makes lot tracking essential for ensuring consistent product quality.
+If a defect is identified in one product, it is highly likely to affect the other units of the same lot.

-Thanks to lot tracking, it is possible to identify products from defective batches and remove them from circulation as quickly as possible.
-Lot tracking is therefore particularly important for recalls, such as those that can occur in the chemical, pharmaceutical and food industries.
-However, lot tracking is also an essential component in normal operations.
-It is part of quality management and enables business processes to be designed efficiently.
+Thanks to lot tracking, products from defective lots can be identified and quickly withdrawn from circulation.
+This is especially important for recall actions, as commonly required in the chemical, pharmaceutical, and food industries.
+But even in day-to-day operations, lot tracking is a key component.
+It forms part of quality management and enables companies to design business processes more efficiently.

 Mockup of Yaveon Papers